 - Easy To Empty

 Here’s a vacuum cleaner from a more known company, SharkNinja.
-This is their Rocket DuoClean HV382 model, and if the name didn’t give it away, let me tell you that this is a great and advanced vacuum.
-It’s so great that I have picked this as the best corded vacuum for RVs available on the market today.
+This is their Rocket DuoClean HV382 model, and if the name didn’t give it away, let me tell you that this is a great and advanced stick vacuum.
+It’s so awesome I’ve picked this as the best corded stick vacuum for RVs available on the market today.
 Now, let me tell you why.

-Why I believe a corded vacuum is beneficial in the RV, is that not only do you have to not think about how much battery life you’ve left, but the suction power is there whenever you need it, and we all know that we get more and heavier dirt and dust in an RV compared to a home.
-More debris and dust requires more suction power because we don’t want to have to go over the same spot 4 times to pick up the dirt.
+Why I believe a corded vacuum is beneficial in the RV, is not only do you not have to think about how much battery life you’ve left, but the suction power is there whenever you need it.
+We all know that there’s more and heavier dirt and dust in an RV compared to a home.
+More debris and dust require more suction power because we don’t want to have to go over the same spot 4 times to pick up the dirt.

 The power cord included with the DuoClean HV382 is 30 ft long.
 When the time comes to empty the 1 L dust bin, all you have to do is hold the handheld section over your trash and click a button to let the dirt out.

-To sum it up, the versatility, the accessories, the easy-to-empty dust bin, and the long power cord make this my favorite corded vacuum cleaner for RVers.
-The DuoClean HV382 also has led lights on the foot to brighten up areas you’re cleaning, this is a great feature to avoid leaving dirt behind.
+To sum it up, the versatility, the accessories, the easy-to-empty dust bin, and the long power cord make this the best corded stick vacuum cleaner for RVers.
+The DuoClean HV382 also has LED lights on the foot to brighten up areas you’re cleaning, this is a great feature to avoid leaving dirt behind.